smikhalevski/roqueform/README.md

 // ⮕ Field<string | undefined>
 ```

 When a value is set to a child field, a parent field value is also updated.
-If parent field doesn't have a value yet,
+If the parent field doesn't have a value
-Roqueform would infer its type from a key of the child field.
+yet, Roqueform would infer its type from a key of the child field.

 ```ts
 universeField.value; // ⮕ undefined